aerogear/unifiedpush-cli/README.md

 The UnifiedPush Client CLI makes it easy to interact with the UnifiedPush Server from the command line.

-**NOTE**: it is still in alpha version and, although it works, it still lacks many features.
-However, if you still want to try this tool or help with the development, you are welcome

 ## Prerequisites

 To run the UnifiedPush Client you will need to have [node](https://nodejs.org/) installed.